Patience will be rewarded

-Otherwise, the managers highlight that there has been a well-documented trend of companies staying private for longer and, in a more challenged macroeconomic environment where raising equity through listed markets becomes more expensive, this will likely be more prevalent.
+Otherwise, the managers highlight that there has been a well-documented trend of companies staying private for longer and, in a more challenged macroeconomic environment where raising equity through listed markets becomes more expensive, they expect that this will likely be more prevalent.
 They say that, at present, with listed markets having fallen heavily, there are many opportunities to exploit in the public space and this is where they are focusing their efforts.
 However, the managers continue to believe that deploying capital selectively into private holdings will be value-accretive over time.

-It should be noted that BGUK’s private investments are subject to the same bottom-up analysis and debate that is applied to the trust’s listed investments (see below).
+BGUK’s private investments are subject to the same bottom-up analysis and debate that is applied to the trust’s listed investments (see below).
 It is also noteworthy that BGUK’s managers have an extensive pipeline of unlisted opportunities – over the past 18 months, Baillie Gifford has assessed 140 UK private companies.